 If you plan ahead, my go to lunch option is a sandwich and chips.
 Stop by a grocery store well before you get to Snowshoe though, because there are no stores once you get within about 40 minutes of the mountain.
 We pack a cooler with beer for the day and will run back out to the car to take a break every so often.

 You’ve got a bit more options if you splurged and are staying slope-side with a kitchen.
-But if you cut costs on lodging and want to spend a bit more on food, then Snowshoe does have some pretty great options.
+But if you cut costs on lodging and want to spend a bit more on food, then there are some pretty good restaurants at Snowshoe.
 Don’t miss Sunset Cantina or Cheat Mountain Pizza.

 Another option is to go to one of the restaurants off the mountain.
 There is a limited selection, but I highly recommend Big Spring Fork.
 The food is great with a great selection of drinks and good atmosphere.
 Route 66 pizza is also located at the base of the mountain.